 AIPS is dedicated to creating a community that supports the retention and graduation of students identifying with Indigenous identities.
 Through personal, professional, and educational opportunities, we guide and support Indigenous students to achieve their educational and personal goals.

 Our office hosts many annual programs that celebrate and honor our culture while enriching the OU community.
-Additionally, we directly advise the Black Student Association, a premier student organization supporting the development of Black students.
+Additionally, we directly advise the American Indian Student Association, a premier student organization supporting the development of Native American students.
 We encourage you to also check out the many other cultural organizations on campus!

 Meet Our Team